CunninLynguists: 2009–2013: Oneirology and Strange Journey Volumes One and Two

 The group released two mixtapes in 2009, Strange Journey Volume One and Strange Journey Volume Two.
 On March 22, 2011, the group released the fifth studio album, Oneirology.
 HipHopDX said about the album: "This project combines creative sounds with inventive rhymes and stands as an example of how a great group can come together to craft a well-made album worthy of praise."
 Its concept revolves around Oneirology, the scientific study of dreams.

 2014–present: Strange Journey Volume Three

 In 2014, CunninLynguists released a mixtape, Strange Journey Volume Three.
 It was curated entirely by the group's fans who gave feedback on and suggested ideas for song concepts, features, packaging, and artwork.
 It features guest appearances from Aesop Rock, Del the Funky Homosapien, and Murs.

 The same year, CunninLynguists' lexicon was also found to be one of the richest among rappers who perform in English.

 In 2017, the group released the sixth studio album, Rose Azura Njano.
 It features guest appearances from Jason Coffey, Trizz, and Farah Elle.

 Name

 The name CunninLynguists is a play on the terms "cunnilingus" and "linguists".
 When the group was first forming, Deacon and Kno casually came up with the name, not intending for it to be permanent nor serious, instead only wanting listeners to not take their music as seriously as their music sounded.

-In 2009, XXL included the group as having one of the worst names in hip hop.